Oregon Republican Party: 21st century

 Gordon Smith was Oregon's last Republican US Senator, serving until 2008.

-Gerald Ford, the 38th president (1974–1977)Oregon Republicans controlled the State House of Representatives from 1991 until 2006.
+Oregon Republicans controlled the State House of Representatives from 1991 until 2006.
 The house was split in 2005, with both parties creating a power-sharing agreement with both parties choosing a Co-Speaker, and all committees and chairmanships split evenly between the parties.
 The Senate was controlled by the Republicans from 1995 until 2002.
 The next session was split, with a similar power-sharing agreement created in the Senate.

 In 2008, US Senator Gordon H. Smith was defeated by Democrat Jeff Merkley.
 Smith is the most recent Republican to serve in the US Senate.
 Since 2000, the Republicans have only held one statewide office, the Secretary of State, which was held by Dennis Richardson from 2017 to 2019, and then Bev Clarno, who finished Richardson's term due to his death while in office.

 Trump era

 Greg Walden served as chairman of the National Republican Congressional Committee and also chaired the House Energy and Commerce Committee.

 The Oregon Republican Party gained national attention in June 2019 when all 11 Republican state senators staged a "walkout" designed to prevent a vote on Oregon House Bill 2020.
 The walkout deepened the alignment of the party with right-wing militias, including Oregon 3 Percenters and Oath Keepers as well as pro-Trump social media.
 State Senator Brian Boquist threatened, in response to the state government's efforts to return him to the state capitol in Salem, "send bachelors and come heavily armed."
 According to the Pew Charitable Trusts, "rare walkouts are ones like that in Oregon, where lawmakers flee the state for several weeks or months.
 These large events use a lot of political capital and show voters that those lawmakers might be sore losers and unwilling to negotiate."
 Oregon Republicans continued such "walkouts" in 2021 to protest coronavirus restrictions and disable normal political processes, as well as organized groups to harass state inspectors doing their lawful work.